 For whatever reason, local chefs adore it, and many cook there.
 Depending on who is in the kitchen, the menu changes daily.

-“Sirloin steak sandwich with sautéed onions, red peppers, baby bellas, garlic and provolone, served with orecchiette salad, salt & pepper chips and sour pickle.”
+“Sirloin steak sandwich with sautéed onions, red peppers, baby bellas, garlic, and provolone, served with orecchiette salad, salt and pepper chips, and sour pickle.”
 That’s one of the more expected dishes you’ll find at Casino, except that all the ingredients are organic, local, and from boutique purveyors.
 It’s so delicious that actual tears will come to your eyes.

 “Flan with black Hawaiian sea salt.”
 This, from a dark, noisy pub where people drink beer on a dirt-framed patio, and watch sports at 2 p.m. on weekdays?
 “Haddock chowder, lardo, Tamworth bacon, Straus cream, leeks.”

-If you’re still not convinced, try this recent Sunday feast on for taste:
+If you’re still not convinced, try this Sunday feast on for taste: